 Petra Kvitova beat Eugenie Bouchard to win the inaugural title and collected a second Wuhan crown two years later, while Venus Williams took the prize in 2015.

-Garcia beat Ash Barty to the title in 2017, before Sabalenka's two triumphs.
+Garcia beat Ash Barty to the title in 2017, before Sabalenka's three triumphs.